 Financing Youth Activities: TOKİ builds sports and recreational areas as part of the social facilities simultaneously with the residential units based on the needs of the project area.
-Together with the General Directorate of Youth and Sports, TOKI is working with the Ministery of Finance and the Galatasaray Football Club to build the Ali Sami Yen Tourism and Trade Complex.
+Together with the General Directorate of Youth and Sports, TOKI has worked with the Ministery of Finance and the Galatasaray Football Club to build the Ali Sami Yen Tourism and Trade Complex.
 Located on an extremely valuable piece of property in the center of Istanbul, the current stadium is small, obsolete and potential hazardous if an earthquake strikes.
-Seeking to use such valuable property to its full potential, the General Directorate of Youth and Sports has worked with the Istanbul Metropolitan Municipality and the honorable Recep Tayyip Erdoğan, Prime Minister of Turkey, to develop a land-use plan that would encompass the full variety of concerns common to the stakeholders.
-The project is going to be realized through TOKI's revenue sharing model.
-Now that the four-party protocol has been signed and a contracting firm
+Seeking to use such valuable property to its full potential, the General Directorate of Youth and Sports has worked with the Istanbul Metropolitan Municipality and the honorable Recep Tayyip Erdoğan, Prime Minister of Turkey, to develop a landuse plan that would encompass the full variety of concerns common to the stakeholders.
+The project has been realized through TOKI's ultra-modern, multi-purpose sports complex